trailofbits/algo/docs/deploy-to-ubuntu.md

 # Local deployment

-It is possible to download the Algo scripts to your own Ubuntu server and run the scripts locally.
-You need to install Ansible to run Algo on Ubuntu.
-Installing ansible via pip requires pulling in a lot of dependencies, including a full compiler suite.
+It is possible to download the Algo scripts to your own Ubuntu 16.04 server and run the scripts locally.

+In order to start, you need to install Ansible.
+Installing Ansible via pip requires pulling in a lot of dependencies, including a full compiler suite.
 It would be easier to use apt, however, Ubuntu 16.04 only comes with Ansible 2.0.0.2.
-Therefore, to use apt you must use the ansible PPA, and using a PPA requires installing `software-properties-common`.
+The easiest solution is to install the Ansible PPA for a newer version of Ansible via apt, however, using a PPA requires installing `software-properties-common`.

 tl;dr: